kdgdkd/seXtouch/README.md

 # seXtouch - X-touch Mini Sequencer

-**seXtouch** will turn your Behringer X-touch mini (which is a nice 8 fader & 16 buttons MIDI controller) into a 16 step sequencer.
+**seXtouch** will turn your Behringer X-touch mini into a 16 step sequencer.

-seXtouch is a json file for [MIDImod](https://github.com/kdgdkd/MIDImod), which runs on python.
+seXtouch is a json rules file for [MIDImod](https://github.com/kdgdkd/MIDImod), which runs on python.